gwstallsmith/Guessphrase/README.md

 Detailed instructions on how to play can be found within the game itself.

-## Contributing

-Contributions to the Guessphrase project are welcome!
-If you're interested in contributing:

-1. Fork the repository.

-2. Make your enhancements or additions to the game.

-3. Submit a pull request, describing the changes you've made and their impact on the game.

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and share it for recreational and non-commercial purposes.